pacphi/make-onboarding-suck-less/scripts/tanzu/tap/gke/INSTALL.md

 We'll create a [ClusterIssuer](https://cert-manager.io/docs/concepts/issuer/) and [Certificate](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/), and [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) on a TKG cluster on AWS where `cert-manager` is already installed.

 ```
-./install-letsencrypt-cert-for-tkg-on-aws.sh {email-address} {aws-access-key-id} {aws-secret-access-key} {aws-region} {domain} {hosted-zone-id}
+./install-letsencrypt-cert-on-gke.sh {email-address} {project-id} {service-account-key-path-to-file-in-json-format} {domain}
 ```
-> This script also makes use of [kubernetes-reflector](https://github.com/emberstack/kubernetes-reflector#cert-manager-support) to automatically mirror the `knative-tls` secret in the `contour-external` namespace into the `educates` namespace.
+> This script also makes use of [kubernetes-reflector](https://github.com/emberstack/kubernetes-reflector#cert-manager-support) to automatically mirror the `tls` secret in the `contour-tls` namespace into the `learningcenter` namespace.

 #### Create a new Tanzu Application Platform GUI catalog

-We're going to fetch some [baseline configuration](https://network.pivotal.io/products/tanzu-application-platform/#/releases/992949/file_groups/5756) for a _blank catalog_ from the Tanzu Network.
+We're going to fetch some [baseline configuration](https://network.pivotal.io/products/tanzu-application-platform/#/releases/1009773) for a _blank catalog_ from the Tanzu Network.

 ```
 ./fetch-tap-gui-catalog.sh {tanzu-network-api-token}